 By Kevin Joubert, Licensed Acupuncturist

-As we move into fall, one of the best ways that we can support our immune system is to eat warm and nourishing foods.
+As we move into fall, one of the best ways we can support our immune system is to eat warm and nourishing foods.

 In Traditional Chinese Medicine (TCM), the Spleen is responsible for receiving and extracting all the nutrients from the foods that we eat.

-By eating foods that are slow cooked, energetically warming or spiced with flavor, we will be helping to maintain our digestive fire and support the function of the Spleen.
+Therefore, by eating foods that are slow cooked, energetically warming or spiced with flavor, we will be helping to maintain our digestive fire and support the function of the Spleen.

 According to the five elements in TCM, the fall season is dominated by the action of the Spleen.
 It is the time of harvesting foods and preparing for the cold winter.